alleboudy/spm/README.md

 ## How to compile
-Will need to have OpenCV 3 installed and the fastflow root folder present on the machine
+Will need to have OpenCV installed and the fastflow root folder present on the machine

 In the project repository main folder run the build.sh file or type in a terminal the following:

+For OpenCV 3 :

 g++ -I$FF_ROOT -I/usr/local/include -I/usr/local/include/opencv/ -I/usr/local/include/opencv2 -L/usr/lib/x86_64-linux-gnu/ -g -o run parallel.cpp -lopencv_videoio -lopencv_core -std=c++11 -pthread